 Traveling solo shouldn’t have to translate to being alone, especially in the information age.
 These days it seems as if anywhere and anyone is accessible with a few clicks of a keyboard.
 Leaning on this fact alongside my personal experience as a solo female backpacker, I’ve decided to share a few obvious (but maybe not so obvious) facts about how one can travel solo, but not really.

 Outside of social media, word-of-mouth serves as a default networking tactic that still packs a solid punch.
 While visiting Poland with some Macedonian friends I mentioned my future travel plans to Portugal during casual conversation.
-One of the members of our entourage had a friend (met in college years earlier) born and raised in Lisbon that they could connect me with.
-Hospitable people are my favorite kind of people.
-Not only was this person a gem, inviting me to her home for lunch with her family (originally from Africa), but she also selflessly showed me around town on her downtime.
-These connections are truly priceless to me.
+One of the members of our entourage had a friend (met in college years earlier) born and raised in Lisbon whom they could connect me with.

-Arranged tours take the hassle out of planning every detail of your adventure.
-As a solo traveler, I’ve joined at least a dozen group tours during my travels.
-Considering the fact that most people reserve these tours in sets of two or three, as a solo traveler I’m often the odd woman out.
-That considered, I was often gifted my own room without needing to pay the additional solo charges linked to such journeys.
-More often than not, however, I am assigned a roommate (of the same gender).
-Not all roommates are created equal, and admittedly, I’m not always a cake walk myself, but the majority of them I befriend instantly.
 These connections are priceless in more ways than one; traveling alone makes executing decisions quick and easy, but experiencing a culture with someone creates a bond like no other.
-Further, these connections can serve as an opportunity for future travel with like-minded people and/or open the door to new destinations where you now have a buddy and, depending on the circumstances, a place to crash when you do.
+Further, these connections can serve as an opportunity for future travel with like-minded people.
+It also opens the door to new destinations where you now have a buddy and, depending on the circumstances, a place to crash when you do.

-Hostels have a bad wrap, but as a solo traveler on a budget, these types of accommodations are next to impossible to avoid.
-I’ve both lived and heard many of the horror stories (bedbugs, theft, sexual assault) but overall my experiences have been quite pleasant.
-In fact, the friends I’ve made from hostel stays go on to become consistent travel companions not to mention the money I’ve saved sharing transport costs or piggybacking on to day tours.
-Hostels nowadays can be tricky, especially for the more “experienced” individual.
-Placing age limitations (certain hostels have begun to prohibit guests over the ages of 30-35, depending) along with the implementation of night minimums during reservations can make it tricky to navigate.
-Always be sure to read the fine print, the devil really is hiding in those details.
+Hostels have a bad rap, but as a solo traveler on a budget, these types of accommodations are next to impossible to avoid.
+Of the solo travel tips I’ve got to share with you, this is number three for new solo travelers.
+I’ve both lived through and heard many horror stories (bedbugs, theft, sexual assault), but overall my experiences have been quite pleasant.
+In fact, the friends I’ve made from hostel stays go on to become consistent travel companions.
+Not to mention the money I’ve saved sharing transport costs or piggybacking on to-day tours.

 2 Responses